How to work with Tango Controls documentation

 This is a standard build configuration file used by Sphinx.
 Among others the project name, version and copyright info are defined there.
 Please refer to conf.py documentation.

 This is a standard pip requirements file used to fix packages version.
-Currently it contains entries only for Sphinx and ipython.
+Currently it contains Sphinx only.